Greeting Card Poet

 Writing With Metaphors: Definition, Examples, List

-Let’s start at the beginning with a definition before moving on to good metaphor examples in ad slogans, literature, and music.
+Let’s start with a definition before moving on to good metaphor examples in ad slogans, literature, and music.

 Metaphor Definition

-A metaphor is a figure of speech that employs a word or phrase that is a symbol of something else, but not literally correct.
+A metaphor is a figure of speech that employs a word or phrase that symbolizes something else but is not literally correct.
 However, a well-crafted metaphor can help explain a concept by making a comparison that the reader readily understands and can visualize.

 A metaphor is essentially divided into two parts, first, the subject that is to be compared, and second, the object whose attributes the subject will be compared to.
-As in many of our modern-day literary tools, the term and use of metaphors started in Greek, then went into Latin with “metaphoria,” and from that worked its way into day to day English.
+As in many of our modern-day literary tools, the term and use of metaphors started in Greek, then went into Latin with “metaphoria,” which worked its way into day-to-day English.

 Here’s one thing to remember: A metaphor says that one thing is another.